Share This Article:

 - Seniors should avoid contact with secondhand smoke whenever possible.

-- Reducing exposure to air pollution can help reduce symptoms.
+- Reducing exposure to air pollution can help relieve symptoms.
 Many cities issue poor air quality warnings – when these warnings are in effect, seniors should limit outside activities.

 - Seniors should avoid airborne irritants (chemicals, fumes, etc.) in the home.

-- A healthy diet and exercise plan, with direction from a physician, can improve lung function and overall health.
+- A healthy diet and exercise plan can improve lung function and overall health with direction from a physician.

-- Older adults should understand the impact of aging on their respiratory system and how to reduce their risk of any related diseases, illnesses, or conditions.
+- Older adults should understand the impact of aging on their respiratory system and reduce their risk of any related diseases, illnesses, or conditions.

-- Doctors may recommend getting vaccinations for both influenza and pneumococcal pneumonia in order to guard against further breathing complications.
+- Doctors may recommend getting vaccinations for both influenza and pneumococcal pneumonia to guard against further breathing complications.

 Comfort Keepers® Can Help

-As part of a healthcare team, an in-home caregiver can assist with activities that slow progression of the disease, or reduce the risk for those with respiratory issues.
-Comfort Keepers caregivers can help by supporting physician-recommended health programs, preparing meals, encouraging prescribed physical activity, reminding seniors to take medications and providing transportation to scheduled appointments.
-Call your local office today to discuss our available services.
+Comfort Keepers elevates the human spirit for today’s seniors and their families through a unique, individualized approach to care that helps seniors thrive and achieve greater wellbeing by fostering everyday positive moments, connection, and a more purposeful life no matter their age or acuity.
+As part of a healthcare team, an in-home caregiver can assist with activities that slow disease progression or reduce the risk for those with respiratory issues.
+Comfort Keepers caregivers can help by supporting physician-recommended health programs, preparing meals, encouraging prescribed physical activity, reminding seniors to take medications, and providing transportation to scheduled appointments.

 Healthline.
 “Everything You Need to Know About Chronic Obstructive Pulmonary Disease (COPD).”
 Web.
 2018.